 We don't know what action preceded the following types of semi tractor trailer damage but we suspect that both could have been avoided if the trucker had simply followed a "get out and look" safety procedure.

-Damage to a truck tractor on passenger side air fairing near roof.
+This damage was done to a truck tractor on the passenger side air fairing near the roof.

-The photo below shows trailer damage that appears to have resulted from the truck striking a concrete post at an angle.
+The photo at right shows trailer damage that appears to have resulted from the truck striking a concrete post at an angle.

 You may not be able to see it well, but observe if you can at the bottom of the photo from left to right: